47 Surprisingly Simple Ways to Look Younger

 - Jenna Mast, hairstylist

-- Purvisha Patel, MD, creator of Visha Skin Care
+- Purvisha Patel, MD, dermatologist and founder of Visha Skincare

-- Judith Orloff, MD, the author of Positive Energy
+- Judith Orloff, MD, psychiatrist and author of Positive Energy